lfzawacki/musical-artifacts/README.md

 1. Creation: You've created a musical artifact which can be used to aid in the process of music making. ([What constitutes a musical resource](#))

-2. Access: You've made it accessible, available and usable to others in some fashion. ([How to host files?](#))
+2. Access: You've made it accessible, available and usable to others in some fashion. ([How to host files?](https://github.com/lfzawacki/musical-artifacts/wiki/File-Hosting))

-3. Licensing: You've licensed it using a free/libre license which is not restrictive of different uses, distribution and/or modification. ([Learn about open licenses](#))
+3. Licensing: You've licensed it using a free/libre license which is not restrictive of different uses, distribution and/or modification. ([Learn about open licenses](https://github.com/lfzawacki/musical-artifacts/wiki/Open-Licenses))

-4. Open Format: You've made it available in an open or well documented file format which can be used by a good number of open source software. ([List of open formats](#))
+4. Open Format: You've made it available in an open or well documented file format which can be used by a good number of open source software. ([List of open formats](https://github.com/lfzawacki/musical-artifacts/wiki/Open-Formats))

 5. Document it: You've crafted some kind of basic or advanced description of it's usage, technical details, tips n' tricks, and/or sample works created using it. ([Example of good documentation](#))

 ## Searching

 By using the search bar in the main artifact page.

+`TODO explain advanced search`

 ## API Access